ulthiel/Magma-UT/Readme.md

 ### Notifications

 If you ever had computations running for several weeks, you'd appreciate if someone would tell you when they're finished.
 Magma-UT can do this for you.
 [Pushover](https://pushover.net) is a free notification service provided cell phone and desktop apps to receive notifications.
-Once you've set up an account you can add an application token (you can call it e.g. "Magma-UT").
-You have to add your user and token to the variables "MAGMA_UT_PUSHOVER_USER" and "MAGMA_UT_PUSHOVER_TOKEN" in the config file "Config/Config.txt" (or as environment variables).
-Then you can send notifications via
+Once you've set up an account you can see your "user key" on the main page.
+You then need to "[Create an Application/API Token](https://pushover.net/apps/build)"; you can call it for example "Magma-UT".
+You then also get a "token" for this application.
+Both the user key and token have to be set in the variables "MAGMA_UT_PUSHOVER_USER" and "MAGMA_UT_PUSHOVER_TOKEN" in the config file "Config/Config.txt" (or as environment variables).
+Then you're all set and can send notifications from within Magma via

 ```
 Pushover("This is a test message");